-7. Appearance by Citizens
+8. Appearance by Citizens

-Cindaia Ervin, Committee Secretary, stated that there was no written public comment; however, there was one request from a citizen to speak to the Committee by phone.
+Cindaia Ervin, Committee Secretary, stated that comments concerning agenda items were to be submitted electronically via the Town's Open Town Hall portal.
+The public comment period closed the day prior to the meeting at 4:30 p.m.
+At the conclusion of the Open Town Hall, there was no public comment; however, there was one request from a citizen to speak to the Committee in person.